eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-agent.md

 Agent configuration YAML files let you configure an ioFog Agent provisioned with your Controller.

-An agent configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`
+An Agent configuration can be retrieved using `iofogctl describe agent-config <AGENT_NAME>`

-An agent configuration can be deployed using `iofogctl deploy -f agent-config.yaml`
+An Agent configuration can be deployed using `iofogctl deploy -f agent-config.yaml`

 ```yaml
 apiVersion: iofog.org/v2